howie-j/freecad-wizard/README.md

 Please feel free to modify and add files to this repo as you wish, it is just a temporary repo until this feature is ready to be merged.

-tl;dr lets give users a choice between this:
+tl;dr lets give users a choice between something like this:

 ![](/Qt5_Designer/Graphics/FreeCAD_PD_Simple.png)